Ethicalwizard79/Ethicalwizard79/README.md

 - 👋 Hi, I’m @Ethicalwizard79
-- 👀 I’m interested in ...
+- 👀 I’m interested in All CodeS
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Artificial Intelligence & Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all coding stuff
 - 📫 How to reach me ...
-Mail at: skullwizard120@gmail.com
+Mail at: prasann079@gmail.com

 <!---
 Ethicalwizard79/Ethicalwizard79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.